 I begin each session by invoking openness — openness to the greatest extent of goodness, the greatest extent of healing, the full realization and habitation of self.
 Because Reiki works with willingness.
 The more permissive you are, the more it will do.

-As for distance — Reiki does not require proximity.
+As for distance — Reiki doesn’t require proximity.
 The walls between us are more permeable than we think.
 When someone intends with their whole being, becomes an open channel for cosmic love and directs it toward you — in you, around you — you cannot experience that and not be changed by it.
 Virtual sessions are just as powerful.
 Think of the times you’ve thought of someone and they called.
 That same connectivity is what moves through a distance session.

 According to Reiki tradition, in 1922, Mikao Usui embarked on a meditation retreat on Mount Kurama near Kyoto.
 On the final day, a pillar of light surrounded him, bringing clarity of how to use sacred symbols from taoism & shintoism for healing, and an attunement—the key element of Reiki.
 As he descended the mountain, Usui injured his foot.
 Instinctively, he placed his hand on the wound and felt a streaming, warm energy.
 The injury healed instantly.